sidiousvic/sidious.pizza/meta.md

 This website is built with web-performance and accessibility as core operational principles.

-It uses a single-tone low-fi visual aesthetic and a clear, minimal and machine-translatable writing style.
+It uses a single-tone low-fi visual aesthetic and aims for a clear, minimal and machine-translatable writing style.

 ## Design principles